Advantages Of A CMMS & Geographic Information System

 - a real-time and complete view of what assets they own

-- exact asset locations
+- exact asset locations, even for underground assets

 - what characteristics and attributes the assets have (including equipment parent/child relationships)